ChalmersGU-data-structure-courses/dsabook/src/D09-stack-array.md

     interface Stack extends Collection:
-        push(x)    // Pushes x on top of the stack. pop()      // Pops the top of the stack and returns it.
-Raises an exception if the stack is empty. peek()     // Returns the top element, without removing it.
-Raises an exception if the stack is empty.
+        push(x)    // Pushes x on top of the stack. pop()      // Pops the top of the stack and returns it. peek()     // Returns the top element, without removing it.

 As with lists, there are many variations on stack implementation.
 The two main approaches are the [array-based stack]{.term} and the